PLSysSec/cse291-fall16/content/notes/s2e.md

   unit internally consistent
 - No false positives because the internal state is consistent
 - Implementation
-  - At environment->boundary, concrete output value is turned into a symbolic value based on the function’s specification
+  - At environment-boundary, concrete output value is turned into a symbolic value based on the function’s specification
   - However, if symbolic data is written to the environment, it may become inconsistent